-Entrepreneurs often don’t succeed as they fail to fully understand their existing or potential customers and / or competition.
+Entrepreneurs often don’t succeed as they fail to fully understand their existing or potential customers and/or competition.
 This frequently leads to optimistic market evaluations based on their personal judgement rather than a market perspective.

 Market research helps you to reduce risks by getting the product, price and promotion right from the beginning.
 It also helps you keep ahead of the competition by better understanding your customers and the market so that you can ensure your product or service meets and exceeds their expectations.
+Successful market research arrives at an honest conclusion with actionable results.

 Typical questions that market research can help answer include: